comdex-official/locking-contract/docs/OVERVIEW.md

 There are two locking periods available, henceforth referred to as T1 and T2.
 Both locking periods have two values associated with them, *period* and *weight*.
-*Period* refers to the minimum locking duration of the tokens.
+*Period* refers to the minimum locking duration of the tokens, in seconds.
 Withdrawals are not allowed while the tokens are locked.
 However, it is upto the user when to withdraw their tokens post unlocking.
 *Weight* is used to calculate the vtokens based on the original deposit of tokens.